 The good news?
 The pay for compensation and benefits positions is typically high.
 The bad news?
 You’re likely competing against more candidates, many of whom have impressive backgrounds.
 It’s thus important that you create a resume that stands out and hits issues that are top of mind for employers.
-Specifically, as there’s increasing pressure to reduce compensation and benefits costs and to address changes in healthcare reform and costs, if you have experience carrying out tasks and responsibilities related to these duties, be sure to mention it in your resume’s areas of experience and accomplishments.
+Specifically, there’s increasing pressure to reduce compensation and benefits costs and to address changes in healthcare reform and costs.
+If you have experience carrying out tasks and responsibilities related to these duties, be sure to mention it in your resume’s areas of experience and accomplishments.
 See our compensation and benefits resume example for more recommendations.

 Resume Tips for Compensation And Benefits